Vertebrogenic Pain Is Understood

 - Skeletally immature patients (generally < 18 years of age)

-- Patients with implantable pulse generators (e.g., pacemakers, defibrillators) or other electronic implants
+- Patients with active implantable pulse generators (e.g., pacemakers, defibrillators)

 - Situations where unintended tissue damage may result, based on the clinical assessment by the physician